Photo: Bella Bridesmaids | Sarah Harvey

 Chiffon

-Of all the bridesmaid dress fabrics, chiffon is one of the most popular options for brides searching for a lightweight fabric — even more so for weddings in warmer months.
+Of all the bridesmaid dress fabrics, chiffon is one of the most popular options for brides searching for a lightweight fabric.
+It’s even more popular for weddings in warmer months.

-Chiffon dresses are often layered, as the fabric is semi-sheer.
-In addition, it’s soft and airy and doesn’t cling to the body.
+Chiffon dresses are often layered, as the fabric is semi-sheer and delicate.
+In addition, it’s soft, airy, and flowy, and it doesn’t cling to the body.
 Chiffon also comes in various textures and finishes, including crinkle chiffon, which has a natural wrinkle.

-At Bella Bridesmaids, you’ll find chiffon bridesmaid dresses from various dress designers with distinctive fabrics names like:
+At Bella Bridesmaids, you’ll find chiffon bridesmaid dresses from various dress designers with fabric names like:

 Discover all Bella Bridesmaids has to offer for your big day!
-Check out our entire dress collection, featuring hundreds of bridesmaid dress styles.
+Explore our dress collection, featuring hundreds of bridesmaid dress styles.

 Crepe